 The Collections database consists of entries for more than 480,000 works in the Musée du Louvre and Musée National Eugène-Delacroix.
 Updated on a daily basis, it is the result of the continuous research and documentation efforts carried out by teams of experts from both museums.

-So many research topics emerged from the colonial conquest and the legacy of slavery in modern South African society—the Anglo-Boer War, imperial policy, and race classification among them—that this volatile corner of nineteenth-century history draws enduring interest from scholars and students.
-To support their research, Europe and Africa: Commerce, Christianity, Civilization, and Conquest delivers monographs, manuscripts, and newspaper accounts covering key issues of economics, world politics, and international strategy.
+So many research topics emerged from the colonial conquest and the legacy of slavery in modern South African society - the Anglo-Boer War, imperial policy, and race classification among them - that this volatile corner of nineteenth-century history draws enduring interest from scholars and students.
+To support their research, this archive delivers monographs, manuscripts, and newspaper accounts covering key issues of economics, world politics, and international strategy.

-This online archive covers the politics and administration of the refugee crisis in Europe after World War II as well as the day-to-day survival of the refugees themselves.
-From The National Archives of the UK, and The Wiener Library, London.
-Post-War Europe contains newly-commissioned essays by leading scholars.
+This online archive delivers essential primary sources for the study and understanding of the challenges facing the European peoples in the aftermath of World War II.
+It covers the politics and administration of the post war refugee crisis in Europe well as the day-to-day survival of the refugees themselves, and contains newly-commissioned essays by leading scholars.
 These essays offer an insight into key themes and provide direct links to the documents mentioned and a means to access for students unfamiliar with the original materials.
 Five documentary British Pathe films provide visual evidence of key issues covered by the documents.

-This collection reveals the eventful history of Russia during the revolutionary era, from the perspective of metropolitan and provincial newspapers and journals published by the most radical political forces.
+This collection of writings reveals the eventful history of Russia during the revolutionary era, from the perspective of metropolitan and provincial newspapers and journals published by the most radical political forces.
 Furthermore, these materials shed new light on the relationship of the anarchists with the Bolsheviks and the Soviet State, and also reveal the impact of anarchist ideas on the literature and art of the period.
+Note: In Russian.

 This collection represents works of all Russian literary avant-garde schools.
-It comprises almost 800 books, periodicals and almanacs most of them published between 1910-1940 and thus offers an exceptionally varied and well-balanced overview of one of the most versatile movements in Russian literature.
-The books in this collection can be regarded as objects of art, illustrated by famous artists such as Malevich, Goncharova and Lisitskii. ...
+It comprises almost 800 books, periodicals and almanacs most of them published between 1910-1940 and thus offers a varied and well-balanced overview of one of the most versatile movements in Russian literature.
+The books in this collection can be regarded as objects of art, illustrated by famous artists such as Malevich, Goncharova and Lisitskii.

-This collection of theater periodicals provides a detailed picture of metropolitan and provincial Russian theater, and reflects the cultural life in Russia at the turn of the 20th century.
-These periodicals contain sharp-tongued articles, reviews, theater repertoires, librettos, documentary materials, announcements and advertisements.
-The collection is a unique source for a wide range of scholars in the fields of history, cultural studies, theater history and sociology.
+This collection of theatre periodicals provides a detailed picture of metropolitan and provincial Russian theatre, and reflects the cultural life in Russia at the turn of the 20th century.
+These periodicals contain, as well as articles, reviews, theatre repertoires, librettos, documentary materials, announcements and advertisements.
+The collection is a unique source for a wide range of scholars in the fields of history, cultural studies, theatre history and sociology.

 This collection includes Soviet film magazines and newspapers from the 1920s and 1930s, reflecting the most interesting and fertile period in the history of Russian film.
 These publications shed light on the production side of Soviet cinematography, as well as on the theoretical and practical concepts developed by the period's leading directors and critics.
 They also highlight the role of film in Soviet cultural life.
 Film magazines and newspapers featured articles by leading Soviet directors (Lev Kuleshov, Sergei Eisenstein, Dziga Vertov, Aleksandr Dovzhenko, Abram Room), as well as members of the avant-garde LEF, leading authors and philologists.